ekoeditaa/nlp-project/Readme.txt

 Readme.txt

+The repository for our project can be found on https://github.com/ekoeditaa/nlp-project

 Getting Started
 1. Download the required dataset here (http://snap.stanford.edu/data/amazon/productGraph/categoryFiles/reviews_Cell_Phones_and_Accessories_5.json.gz).
 2. For each script, ensure the correct path to the data.